Ages 6 - 12 years

 The children are given opportunities to expand their studies through visits to museums, libraries, nature centers, and other areas of interest.
 This experience is based on individual or small group interests and meets the needs of the children to explore a subject in greater depth.
 It may be as simple as going to the art museum to learn more about a particular artist or painting; a visit to the library for additional resources; or a face-to-face meeting with a local meteorologist to learn more about weather patterns.
 Whatever their nature, the children are active participants in the planning of all these excursions.
 Service and community projects also play a vital role in cultivating the child's desire to be an active, participating member of their community, while fostering the child's sense of social purpose and moral responsibility.

-Interested in seeing the Children's House classroom for yourself?
+Interested in seeing the Lower or Upper Elementary classroom for yourself?

 Complete our inquiry form to schedule a tour.